- What is inclusion in education?

 Let’s start with what we all know – ALL children are learners and ALL children are unique.

 Inclusive education is not a passing “fad” or the latest educational philosophy.
-It is a legally-supported, evidence-based way of delivering education that recognises the individual characteristics of all students, offers pedagogic alternatives that cater for the diverse educational needs of each child and respects the fundamental human rights of every child to be a part of their communities.
+It is a legally-supported, evidence-based way of delivering education that recognises the individual characteristics of all students, offers pedagogic alternatives that cater for the diverse educational needs of each child and respects the right of every child to be a part of their communities.
+It is also a fundamental human right of the child recognised in a range of international human rights instruments and treaties.

-To achieve success in your child’s inclusion at school, it is important to understand what it is and what it isn’t.
+To implement inclusion in your classroom and school, it is important to understand what it is and what it isn’t.

 When it comes to the word “inclusion” – you may find the people you are talking to don’t have the same level of understanding about what this means.
 Put simply, inclusion is much more that just physically “being there” – it’s what happens when you make sure that someone isn’t left out – of the classroom, the learning and curriculum, the playing, the relationships and every other aspect of school life.
 Children with disability or diverse learning needs are at greater risk of being excluded – so inclusion is all about making sure this doesn’t happen.